Jennifer Lopez and Alex Rodriguez Break Up After 4 Years Together - E! Online

 Jennifer added, "You make my world a more beautiful safe and stable place...in the midst of our ever-changing, ever-moving life...you make me feel like a teenager starting out all over again."

+"We are very much twins," Alex gushed to the publication.
+"We're both Leos; we're both from New York; we're both Latino and about 20 other things."

+Unfortunately, it wasn't enough for these two to have their happily ever after.

+Never miss a breaking news alert and get all the latest updates direct to your inbox.
 Page Six was first to report the news.